afshinShh/ObsNotes/WEB/vulnerabilities/Authentication vulnerabilities/OAuth/concepts and defense.md

 2. The <mark style="background: #BBFABBA6;">user is prompted to log in</mark> to the OAuth service and explicitly give their consent for the requested access.
 3. The <mark style="background: #BBFABBA6;">client application receives a unique access token</mark> that proves they have permission from the user to access the requested data. (depending on the grant type)
 4. The client application uses this access token to make <mark style="background: #BBFABBA6;">API calls fetching the relevant data</mark> from the resource server.
+## OAuth authentication
+- the same basic OAuth flows -> <mark style="background: #FF5582A6;">difference: how the client application uses the data</mark> that it receives
+  - resembles SAML-based **single sign-on (SSO)**

+1. log in with your social media account option -> oauth service of the social media
+   - username
+   - email
+   - etc...
+2. the client application requests the data from a dedicated `/userinfo` endpoint
+3. *The access token* that it received from the authorization server is often used *instead of a traditional password*.
 # OAuth grant types

 - also called **OAuth flows** -> <mark style="background: #FF5582A6;">determines the exact sequence of steps</mark> that are involved in the OAuth process